Jump to navigation

 VOCA awards are made every two years, typically in later summer or early fall.
 The Crime Victim Services Advisory Board makes the funding recommendations to the Director of the Division of Criminal Justice and the Executive Director of the Department of Public Safety.

 Yes.
 A 20% or 25% cash or in-kind match is required for all grant recipients.
 This match must be used for providing direct victim services as outlined by the federal rule.
 Indian tribes or Native American organizations on Indian reservations are not required to provide match.
-In addition, grant recipients are required to comply with all state, federal, and local guidelines.
+In addition, grant recipients are required to comply with all state, federal, and local guidelines, including completing a quarterly report in the federal reporting system (PMT).

 A variety of organizations have received VOCA funds.
 Click on each link to view grant award recipients for that year.